LauraF90/CO2_Forecasting_Architecture/README.md

  The model.pkl is the regression model that is used for forecasting -> It can be replaced later in future work with another model with the same name.

- The forecasts table in database will be emptied everyday a 12 am.
+ The forecasts table in database will be emptied everyday at 12 am.